10,95 €

 • Format: ePub

-A groundbreaking global exploration of the ideas that drove the American Revolution, showing how widespread revolutionary impulses were in the 18th century, shining a light on the defiance of marginalized peoples all over the world While the American Revolution is often celebrated as the birth of American "exceptionalism," award-winning historian Sarah M. S. Pearsall argues against the idea that the Founding Fathers had a unique claim on the revolutionary spirit.
-The thirteen colonies that became the United States, she reminds us, were not even half of the British colonies that existed in the…mehr
+A groundbreaking global exploration of the ideas that drove the American Revolution, showing how widespread revolutionary impulses actually were in the 18th century, and shining a light on the defiance of marginalized peoples all over the world.
+While the American Revolution is often celebrated as the birth of American "exceptionalism," historian Sarah Pearsall argues against the idea that the Founding Fathers had a unique claim on the revolutionary spirit.
+The thirteen colonies that became the United States were just half of the British colonies that existed in the 18th century, and in this…mehr

 • Geräte: eReader